AneeshkbAwait/MySql-Master-Slave-Replication-In-AWS-EC2-Instances/README.md

 Take note of file name, ‘mysql-bin.000001’ and Position ‘679’.
 You’ll need these values when configuring the slave server.
 These values will probably be different on your server.

 #### Configure the Slave-1 and Slave-2 Server
-Here we have 2 Slvae servers and we want to connect 2 Slave servers to Master server.
-The slave-1 and slave-2 server MySQL configuration file open and edit the following lines:
+Here we have 2 Slave servers and we want to connect 2 Slave servers to the Master.
+Open the slave-1 and slave-2 server MySQL configuration file and edit the following lines:

 Slave-1;
 ```